webcyberrob/blog.camunda.org/content/post/2018/01/camunda-bpm-790-alpha1-released.md

 instances have now an overlay that allows to link to their respective called process instances.

 {{< figure class="teaser" src="CallActivity.gif" alt="Call Activity Drill Down" caption="Call Activity Drill Down" title="Camunda BPM Cockpit" >}}

+## Sortable and Persistent Table Columns in Cockpit and Admin
+With this release sorting becomes part of most tables within cockpit and Admin.
+This features helps you to faster get an overview over your data.
+In order to help you also keep it, we added persistens to your selected sorting.
+So whenever you decide on a certain sorting for a table it remains in that order.

+{{< figure class="teaser" src="SortableColumns.gif" alt="Sortable Columns" caption="Sortable Columns" title="Camunda BPM Cockpit" >}}

+## Activity Instance Restriction by timer period
+The interface of selecting the heatmap and activity instance overlays has been improved.
+Through the new drop-down menue the shown time period can be set to today, this week, this month.
+Of course it is still possible to show the 'complete' history.
+The default timer period can be set in the configurations file, it is alsp possible to simply lock the default time period, without leaving the choice to the user.

+{{< figure class="teaser" src="HeatmapTimePeriod.gif" alt="Activity Instance Restriction" caption="Activity Instance Restriction by timer period" title="Camunda BPM Cockpit" >}}

 ## Manual User Operations in Cockpit Full (enterprise)